 The coming years will see vast investment in infrastructure around the world.
 We must ensure that this infrastructure will be sustainable and climate-friendly.
 If not, we will be locked into a runaway climate change.
 By doing so, we can avert the threat of irreversible climate disruption and march far down the road to realizing the 2030 Agenda.

-Deputy Spokesman: Thanks very much.
+Farhan Haq, Deputy Spokesman for the Secretary-General: Thanks very much.
 We’ll now open up the floor for questions.
 I believe the Secretary‑General and the President of the General Assembly will have to be departing shortly.
 So, the first few questions should be directed to them before they need to go.
 And then Professor Taalas will continue to be here and be available for questions.
 So, first question goes to UNCA (United Nations Correspondents Association) to Valeria Robecco of ANSA.
-Valeria.
+Valeria?